A personal budget is the amount of money the council allocates for your care, based on an assessment of your needs.

 When you have been allocated your personal budget, you can choose to have it managed in one (or a combination) of the management options below:

 - Direct payments - you are given your budget as a direct payment and organise any care and support yourself.
-You can also have your direct payment loaded onto a pre-paid card

 - Virtual budget - the council will manage your budget and support services on your behalf.